Bounds on Sphere Sizes in the Sum-Rank Metric and Coordinate-Additive Metrics: Introduction

-The exact value for the size of an $\ell$-dimensional sphere $\S_{t}^{\ell}$ of radius $t$ in any coordinate-additive metric can be derived by computing all its (ordered) integer partitions, where each part of the partition has at most a part size of the maximal possible weight in the corresponding metric.
+One crucial task is to understand the performance limits of codes endowed with a given coordinate-additive metric.
+Bounds like the sphere-packing bound or the Gilbert--Varshamov bound~\cite{gilbert1952comparison} play a crucial role in understanding these limits, and are derived using bounds on the size of an $\ell$-dimensional ball or sphere in the corresponding metrics.
+The exact value for the size of an $\ell$-dimensional sphere $\sphere_{t}^{\ell}$ of radius $t$ in any coordinate-additive metric can be derived by computing all its (ordered) integer partitions, where each part of the partition has at most a part size of the maximal possible weight in the corresponding metric.
 These represent the decomposition of the nonzero entries of the elements in the sphere.
 To obtain the size of the sphere, we sum over all integer partitions, adding up the number of elements that have a weight decomposition corresponding to the integer partition.
-Although this procedure provides the exact value of $\card{\S_t^{\ell}}$, it often doesn't give an intuitive or practical understanding of the sphere size or how this size changes as the parameters change.
+Although this procedure provides the exact value of $\card{\sphere_t^{\ell}}$, it often does not give an intuitive or practical understanding of the sphere size or how this size changes as the parameters change.
 For large parameters, it is even impractical to compute the size in this way.
 Hence, the derivation of closed-form bounds on the exact formula is of major interest.
-A current method of obtaining both upper and lower bounds on $\card{\S_{t}^{\ell}}$ is to consider only the partition attaining the maximum number of elements.
+A current method of obtaining both upper and lower bounds on $\card{\sphere_{t}^{\ell}}$ is to consider only the partition attaining the maximum number of elements.
 This approach is utilized by \cite{Ott2021BoundsCodes,puchinger2022generic,gruica2023densities}.
-Another method is to bound the size of an $\ell$-dimensional ball $\B_{t}^{\ell}$ of radius $t$, since every upper bound on $\card{\B_{t}^{\ell}}$ is also a valid upper bound on $\card{\S_{t}^{\ell}}$.
+Another method is to bound the size of an $\ell$-dimensional ball $\B_{t}^{\ell}$ of radius $t$, since every upper bound on $\card{\B_{t}^{\ell}}$ is also a valid upper bound on $\card{\sphere_{t}^{\ell}}$.
 On a complex analytic side, sizes of spheres and balls can be described using generating functions, whose coefficients can be computed using the saddle-point technique and other techniques from analytic combinatorics (see \cite{flajolet2009analytic,saddle}).
+In 1994, Löliger presented an information-theoretic approach for bounding the volume of an $\ell$-dimensional ball concerning any coordinate-additive metric, via the entropy of an auxiliary probability distribution~\cite{löliger1994upperbound}.
+Similar arguments have been used to derive bounds for Lee-metric codes \cite{bhattacharya2019method,bariffi2024error}.

+Specifically addressing the sum-rank metric, closed-form upper and lower bounds for the sphere size were introduced in~\cite{puchinger2022generic,Ott2021BoundsCodes} and further discussed in \cite{gruica2023densities}.
+However, these bounds are limited in their tightness, particularly noticeable in scenarios involving smaller sizes of the base field $q$ and/or a larger number of blocks $\ell$.